North Carolina Public Adjuster Bond: A Comprehensive Guide

 Not an agent?
 Then let us pair you with one!

 Click the above image to find a BX Agent near you

 Is a Credit Check Required for the North Carolina Public Adjuster Bond?

 No, a credit check is not required for the North Carolina Public Adjuster bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all public adjusters in North Carolina regardless of their credit history.

 How Much Does the North Carolina Public Adjuster Bond Cost?

-The North Carolina Public Adjuster bond costs just $100 per year.
+The North Carolina Public Adjuster bond costs just $100 per year or $10 per month.